 Developer MCP Server

-Requires HubSpot CLI version 7.60.0 or later:
+Requires HubSpot CLI version 8.2.0 or later (upgraded from 7.60.0 at beta):

 npm install -g @hubspot/cli